BOX OFFICE SHOWTIMES

 Subtitled & DBox motion seat

 Green: Plenty of seats available for this session

 Sold out in dark background - for premium rooms

 Motion seats available

 Movie theaters have "Matinée" prices and evening prices.
-Thus, the bottom third of the display changes accordingly: themed day or night.
+Thus, the bottom third theme of the display changes accordingly: day & night.

 Price colors follow the theme.

 Boxes are big enough for a whole bunch of currencies, with different amount of digits, and currency symbols.

 "Prices · Night · Wednesday"

 More subdued color indications for targeted age indicator.